What is Assisted Living?

 It is recommended that interested applicants contact the Home Care Coordinator located within in the Primary Health Care Centre at the Niverville Heritage Centre to arrange for an assessment.
 The assessment will ensure enough care will be provided for the individual

 Supportive Care is the next level of care available at Niverville Credit Union Manor.
 Individuals requiring Supportive Care services generally cannot live safely or independently at home even with home care services.
 Residents in Supportive Care receive additional care and attention as a Home Care Attendant is available to provide 24/7 assistance.

 An important distinction between Assisted Living and Supportive Care application process is that an individual must be paneled by the Regional Health Authority prior to being considered for admission to the Supportive Care residence.
-Couples are encouraged to apply together even if one spouse does not require Ssupportive Care services and each application is evalutated on a case by case basis
+Couples are encouraged to apply together even if one spouse does not require Supportive Care services and each application is evaluated on a case by case basis

 - 3 meals per day plus snacks – 7 days per week